gnachman/iterm2-website/source/dynamic-profiles.md

 ## Dynamic Profiles

 *Dynamic Profiles* is a feature that allows you to store your profiles in a file outside the usual OS X preferences database.
-Profiles may be changed at runtime by editing a plist file (formatted as JSON, XML, or in binary).
+Profiles may be changed at runtime by editing one or more plist files (formatted as JSON, XML, or in binary).
 Changes are picked up immediately.

 ### Availability